Pardok/RP2040-GNUBoy/README.md

 Original SDL2-GNUBoy developer: Alex Oberhofer

 ## Acknowledgements

+[PicoSystem SDK](https://github.com/pimoroni/picosystem) and [32-blit SDK](https://github.com/32blit/32blit-sdk) that this port is heavily based on!

 Petris GBC game (included as assets/rom.c): https://github.com/bbbbbr/Petris \
 Also it could be seen in the releases!